CSALabsAutomation/azure-synapse-query-layer-labs/steps/02_analyze-data-using-serverless-pools/documentation.md

      CREATE EXTERNAL FILE FORMAT CsvFormat WITH (  FORMAT_TYPE = DELIMITEDTEXT );
      ```

-3. Create data source
-Data sources represent connection string information that describes where your data is placed and how to authenticate to your data source.
+3. Create data source represent connection string information that describes where your data is placed and how to authenticate to your data source.
 Replace <rawstorageaccountName> place holder with the Raw strorage account name. (ref prerequisite section)

      ```sql